Speedy Gonzales (song)

-"Speedy Gonzales" is a 1961 David Dante song (RCA 8056) about Speedy Gonzales, "the fastest mouse in all Mexico".
-It was written by Buddy Kaye, Ethel Lee and David Hess.
-The David Dante original briefly entered the US Music Vendor chart in April 1961.
+"Speedy Gonzales" is a 1961 song by David Hess (RCA 8056), who recorded it under the name David Dante, about Speedy Gonzales, "the fastest mouse in all Mexico".
+It was written by Buddy Kaye, Ethel Lee and Dante/Hess.
+The David Dante original version briefly entered the U.S. Music Vendor chart in April 1961.

 Pat Boone version

-The song was popularised in the United States as a 1962 single by Pat Boone.
+The song was popularized in the United States as a 1962 single by Pat Boone.
 The Boone version peaked at the No. 6 Billboard Hot 100 position in 1962 during a total chart run of 13 weeks, doing better in many national charts in Europe, where it sold a million copies.
 The female voice ("La-la-la...") on this song was of Robin Ward.
 It also incorporated Mel Blanc voicing Speedy Gonzales as he did in the Warner Brothers cartoons.

 Dante's version details a demand from a girl named Consuela to Speedy to stop roving about and take care of his neglected household.
 Boone's song adds a spoken introduction stating that he was wandering between some old adobe haciendas on a moonlit night in Mexico, where he heard the voice of a Mexican girl calling to Speedy, and Mel Blanc's inserts replace a recurring line from Dante's lyrics.

 Warner Bros.
 Pictures sued Boone and Dot Records for $850,000 over Blanc's performance of Speedy's voice on Boone's record without their authorization.
 The case was later dropped.